Cosmian/kms/documentation/docs/cli/main_commands.md

 ---

-## 14.1.4 ckms google keypairs disable
+## 14.1.4 ckms google key-pairs disable

 Turns off a client-side encryption key pair.
 The authenticated user can no longer use the key pair to decrypt incoming CSE message texts or sign outgoing CSE mail.
-To regain access, use the keypairs.enable to turn on the key pair.
-After 30 days, you can permanently delete the key pair by using the keypairs.obliterate method.
+To regain access, use the key pairs.enable to turn on the key pair.
+After 30 days, you can permanently delete the key pair by using the key pairs.obliterate method.

 ### Usage
-`ckms google keypairs disable [options] <KEYPAIRS_ID>
+`ckms google key-pairs disable [options] <KEY_PAIRS_ID>
 `
 ### Arguments
-` <KEYPAIRS_ID>` The identifier of the key pair to disable
+` <KEY_PAIRS_ID>` The identifier of the key pair to disable

 `--user-id [-u] <USER_ID>` The requester's primary email address